Read About the Goofy Hat

 By high school, I realized I was not normal in other ways.
 I was a geek.
 When the other kids souped up their cars and chased the girls, I was busy chasing “DX” with my ham radio.
 But as the only radio nerd for a while in my small town, it was lonely being a geek.

 By the time I got to engineering school, I was pleased to find there were other geeks like me.
 And many were just as goofy and independent as I was.
-I still keep in touch with my college friends, including John of green shirt fame.
-(Update 2012– RIP John.)
+I still keep in touch with my college friends, including an annual reunion to relive our “Animal House” times.
+(Go Huskers!)

 While there, I met an equally independent young woman who became my special friend, life-partner, co-conspirator, and wife.
 Not a geek herself, though, I think she still sometimes wonders what she signed up for.